What Getting Divorced or Separated Means for Your 2020 Tax Return

 Here's where it gets a little more complicated.
 You’re not necessarily limited to filing a joint married or separate married return if the IRS says you’re still married.
 Nor must you absolutely file a single return if you’re technically divorced.
 You might qualify for another filing status: head of household.
 And it can be very advantageous.

-Filing as head of household allows you to claim a larger standard deduction—$18,350 in 2019, up from $18,000 in 2017—and you can earn more income before climbing into a higher tax bracket.
+Filing as head of household allows you to claim a larger standard deduction—$18,650 in 2020, up from $18,350 in 2019—and you can earn more income before climbing into a higher tax bracket.
 It can also affect your eligibility for certain tax credits.
 But there are some strict rules.

 You might qualify as head of household even if your divorce isn’t final by Dec.
 31 if the IRS says you’re “considered unmarried.”
 According to IRS rules, this means: